rsocket/rsocket/Protocol.md

 #### Frame Validation

-ReactiveSocket implementations may provide their own validation at the metadata level for specific frames.
+RSocket implementations may provide their own validation at the metadata level for specific frames.
 However, this is an application concern and not necessary for protocol processing.

 #### Metadata Optional Header